adxsoft/logseq-query-builder-plugin/README.md

 <p align="right">(<a href="#simple-commands">back to Simple Commands</a>)</p>

 ### pagelinks
+Every logseq block can contain links to other pages or journals.
+This command will restrict query results to blocks that contains one or more link references.
+Note the date format to link to journals should be in the same format the journal titles are set in Logseq settings.
 ```
-title: select blocks with links to journals
+title: select blocks with links to journals that use the default date setting for journals
 - blocks
     - *
 - pagelinks